|

 use the Limit Omaha High game in the explanation about how to play.

-The rules of the game are fairly easy to learn.
+The rules to play omaha are fairly easy to learn.

 Limit